northgrove/M365DefenderTraining/README.md

 # First - Microsoft 365 Defender Training Workshop

-The FIRST - Cold Incident Response conference is held in Oslo, norway november 16. to november 18.
+The "FIRST - Cold Incident Response" conference is held in Oslo, Norway November 16. to November 18.
 For registration and progam visit: https://www.coldincidentresponse.no/

 Attendees will get an opportunity to try their hands at configuration, detection and security analysis using MS tools such as the Defender XDR products and Azure Sentinel.